CantuckyLV/transformers_battle_for_cybertron/README.md

 For physical devices:

-1)grab the "app-debug.apk" file in the "outputs" folder
+1)grab the "app-debug.apk" file in the "APK" folder

 2)transfer the apk into the physical device